robnagler/robnagler.github.io/_posts/2025-03-01-Coroutines.md

 invention in programming, only recently started to become popular.
 They weren't added (formally) to Python until 2015.
 Programming language courses do not emphasize them.
-This is why they are tricksy, and whey we can easily confuse concurrency with parallelism.
+This is why they are tricksy, and why we can easily confuse concurrency with parallelism.

 I think the confusion starts with the word concurrent, which